lzwjava/blog-source/portfolio.md

 ## Flower Recognition, Android, 2014.4 - 2014.8

-The user can take pictures of flowers, and draw certain circles to help to recognize them better.
+The user can take pictures of flowers, and draw certain circles to help recognize them better.

 Responsible for Android development.